-Since mobile traffic has surpassed desktop traffic across the board in 2018, many companies are investing more resources in the mobile user experience.
-Just like many businesses, Google decided that mobile pages needed to be prioritized.
-Now when someone performs a search in Google, search engine spiders will reference the mobile index before the desktop version to evaluate pages’ relevance for each user.
+Since mobile traffic has surpassed desktop traffic across the board since 2018, many companies are investing more resources in the mobile user experience.

 What Does This Mean?

-This means the mobile experience, and your mobile website, is more important than ever.
+This means the mobile experience and your mobile website are more important than ever.
 Your mobile site is the baseline for how Google determines your website rank.
-If you have a responsive or dynamic serving site design (content and markup is equivalent between desktop and mobile), you won’t have to change anything.
-However, if you have a separate domain for mobile users, you have more work ahead of you.
+If you still don’t have a responsive or dynamic serving site design (content and markup is equivalent between desktop and mobile), you have significant work ahead of you.

 In addition to optimizing for page speed, you should ensure your site delivers the best user experience, since Google is serving this as the primary version of your page.

 How to Make a Webpage Mobile Friendly for Your Users

 We recommend developing a responsive site design.
 If your site is already responsive, skip to the next section!

 The advantages of a responsive website can’t be denied:

 - A single URL makes it easier to share and link your content.

 - It helps Google’s algorithms accurately assign indexing properties.